captainsafia/fony/README.md

     -V, --version              output the version number
-    -t, --template <template>  JSON template for data to be generated -c, --count [count]        The number of elements to create, defaults to 1 -j, --json                 Format the output as valid JSON, defaults to false
+    -t, --template <template>  JSON template for data to be generated -c, --count [count]        The number of elements to create, defaults to 1

 ```